Step 1: Understand the Graduate Application Process

 - The Graduate School sets minimum admissions requirements, including grades, undergraduate degrees required, and English proficiency requirements.
 At this link you can also find financial information requirements for international students, details about the application process, and the online application.

 Human Ecology accepts applications once per year for fall admission.
-The deadline for Fall 2017 admission is closed.
-Applications for Fall 2018 will open around October 1st.
-The deadline* to apply is December 1st, 2017.
+Applications for Fall 2018 will open around September 2017.
+The deadline to apply is December 1, 2017*.

-*Design Studies MFA Applications are due the 1st Monday after January 1.
+*Design Studies MFA Applications are due January 1, 2018

 SoHE Graduate Visit Day

-The School of Human Ecology hosts a visit day for prospective graduate students who have been offered admission to its programs, typically in late February.
+The School of Human Ecology hosts a visit day for prospective graduate students who have been offered admission to its programs, typically the last Friday in February.